rebeccatraceyt/Kryan/README.md

 ### User Stories
 #### New/Potential Fans Goals:
 1. As a new fan, I want to easily navigate through the website to find the relevant content, effortlessly.
-2. As a new fan, I want to learn more about the artist's background in order to better understand their music and the meaning behind it.
+2. As a new fan, I want to learn more about the artist's background in order to better understand Kryan and their music.
 3. As a new fan, I want to easily navigate to the artist's social links in order to keep up with the latest news and releases.
 4. As a new fan, I want to easily find links to the hosted music platform of my choice, in order to listen to Kryan.
 5. As a new fan, I want to be able to watch an embedded video to be able to get a snapshot of Kryan performing.